ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 ### Scale with Redis (Advanced)

 :::warning Keep in mind
 The redis adapter only syncs document changes.
-Collaboration cursors are not yet supported!
+Collaboration cursors are not yet supported.
 :::

 To scale the WebSocket server, you can spawn multiple instances of the server behind a load balancer and sync changes between the instances through Redis.
 Import the Redis adapter and register it with hocuspocus.
 For a full documentation on all available redis and redis cluster options, check out the [ioredis API docs](https://github.com/luin/ioredis/blob/master/API.md).